Google Nest WiFi

 Since it’s stationary, there shouldn’t be much of a concern about it going bad.
 In the event it does, there’s a one-year limited warranty that covers defects.

 The Google Nest WiFi is priced at $269 for the starter pack.
 It’s more costly than some of the alternatives.
 However, incorporating Google Assistant adds value, but it’s also one of the easiest mesh systems to configure and cover your entire home.

 If you’re looking for something cheaper with the same expansive reach, then you’ll want to consider the alternatives — like the Netgear Orbi that costs $200 for the same configuration.
 While Netgear’s mesh system offers more range, it doesn’t have the smart assistant feature you get with the Nest Wifi point.

-Another option is Amazon’s new eero router, which at $99 for a 1-pack, is a bargain ($249 for a 3-pack).
-These two options offer the same straightforward setup as Google’s Nest Wifi.
+Another option is Amazon’s new Eero 6 router, which at $200 for a 2-pack system, is a bargain compared to Google’s offering.
+Similarly, it offers the same straightforward setup as Google’s Nest Wifi.

 If you want more advanced setup options, consider the Linksys Velop MX5300 or Netgear XRM570 Nighthawk Pro Gaming WiFi Router.
 They’re substantially more expensive at $400 each for the routers themselves, but you get advanced networking controls and several Ethernet ports to hardwire devices.